Slip into your daydreaming dance shoes and come spin with me.

 But she’ll keep on tipping scales and tossing ships and throwing our sanities into the nothingness of the cosmos like the clever girl she is, because that’s how she keeps us busy.
 What on Earth would we do if life did not keep us busy?
 We might actually have a well-formed thought for once, or cook a satisfying meal, or maybe have a moment to contemplate the ugliness of our government.
 And where would we go with that?
 There’d be no end to the mental merry-making.
 We’d go from single to married in a millisecond and how would the airlines handle the deluge of honeymooning revolutionists?

-One moment we’d be finishing up a pot of broiled ambrosia and congratulating ourselves on finally finding the time cook for ourselves—and after a split-second of personal improvements we’d wake to discover that we’re now parading through the streets like Braveheart, shirtless and reckless and wearing tribal war paint on our faces and little leather thongs like the Na’vi people, prancing on our way to paint the White House Oompa Loompa orange.
+One moment we’d be finishing up a pot of broiled ambrosia and congratulating ourselves on finally finding the time cook for ourselves—and after a split-second of personal improvements we’d wake to discover that we’re now parading through the streets like Braveheart, shirtless and reckless and wearing tribal war paint on our faces and little leather thongs like the Na’vi people.

 I’m hungry, you’re hungry, let’s eat cake.
 Or pie.
 Or… cake.
 “Well, why not both?” you may ask.
 That’s a tragic question, my dear fellow, because though our bellies are brewing a lake of acid and we could digest a Roman statue, we are limited to a single slice because we only have $5.
 Cake or pie?